ebeaudoi/OpenShift-self-signed-upgrade-disconnected/README.md

 ## Step 2: Apply Mirrored Release Image Signatures (release-signatures)

 **What:**
-Apply the `release-signatures` produced by your `oc-mirror` run.
+Apply the `release-signatures` produced by your `oc-mirror run` for the new OpenShift platform that you want to upgrade to.
 These are the release verification artifacts (signatures/keys) that allow the CVO to verify mirrored release payloads.

 **Why:**
 OpenShift verifies the authenticity of release payloads using release signatures.
 If signatures are missing or not applied to the cluster, CVO will refuse to verify the mirrored payload and the upgrade will fail with messages like *“The update cannot be verified…”* or *verifier-public-key-redhat* errors.